viki-ramesberger/yandex.music/README.md

 # Yandex.Music
-### Comparison of User Behavior and Preferences in the Two Capitals, Moscow and Saint Petersburg, Based on Yandex Music Data
+This project analyzes user behavior and preferences in Moscow and Saint Petersburg using Yandex.Music data.
+The goal is to identify trends and differences between the two cities, offering actionable insights for improving the service's personalization and user experience.

 ## 📍 Areas of Activity
 - **Internet Services**